Juan and Pedro's Houses: Which One Are You Building?

 Yet instead of throwing us a lifebuoy, he let us sink even deeper.

 The stress of building without a plan was hard enough.
-But to be scammed despite him knowing our story and struggles?
+But to be scammed by someone whom we trusted to help us?
 Devastating.

 So Which One Are You?